-12 Top-Rated Ski Resorts in Switzerland, 2018
+12 Top-Rated Ski Resorts in Switzerland, 2019

-Whether it's the glamour of Gstaad and St. Moritz or the dazzling vision of the Matterhorn towering above Zermatt's classic chalets, every skier has dreams of skiing the Swiss Alps.
+Whether it's the glamour of St. Moritz or the dazzling vision of the Matterhorn towering above Zermatt's classic chalets, every skier has dreams of skiing the Swiss Alps.
 Contrary to what you may have heard, not everyone here skis like James Bond, and these majestic mountains are not just for experts.
 Most resorts have easy cruising terrain and excellent learning programs.
 Many have dedicated slopes and lifts just for learners and beginners.
 And while après-ski may be lively in some larger ski centers, Swiss ski resorts are equally well tuned to the needs of families, with family-friendly lift passes, lodgings, and packages.

 Some skiers love first tracks in fresh powder, others prefer groomed trails, but whether it's the adrenaline rush of a narrow piste at dizzying heights or a broad cruiser with a panoramic view, you're never far from a mountain that offers it.
 Everyone loves great scenery, dependable snow conditions, and a good network of lifts; Switzerland promises all these and a choice of resorts to appeal to every taste.
 Caution: Backcountry terrain is unpredictable and should not be attempted without a qualified and well-equipped backcountry guide.

 The highest winter sports area in the Alps, with ski terrain at altitudes between 2,500 and 3,900 meters and more than 2,133 meters of vertical drop — Switzerland's greatest — it seems almost unfair that Zermatt should also have Europe's most iconic mountain.
-The bold pyramid of the Matterhorn rises directly behind the town and is visible from much of the mountain's 360-kilometer trail system that connects two countries and three resort towns.
+The bold pyramid of the Matterhorn rises directly behind the town and is visible from much of the mountain's 360-kilometer trail system, which connects two countries and three resort towns.
 The other side of the Matterhorn is in Italy, and one of the greatest moments in a skier's lifetime is skiing over the Theodul Pass and down into the Italian trail system.

 Along with offering skiing and snowboarding 365 days a year in a postcard setting, Zermatt is famous for its long ski runs, with terrain for all skill levels.
 Beginning skiers and children will find non-threatening terrain at Wolli's Park, at the top of the Sunnegga funicular.
 From here, experienced skiers can access the gondolas, chairlifts, and a cable car up to the Rothorn's trails and snowfields or link to the Gornergrat ski pistes.
-The Gornergrat can also be accessed by a rack-railroad that climbs up the slopes of the Riffelberg, where the Riffelhaus 1853 hotel has a restaurant and a terrace, all with superb views of the Matterhorn.
+The Gornergrat can also be accessed by a rack-railroad that climbs up the slopes of the Riffelberg, where the Riffelhaus 1853 hotel has a restaurant and terrace, all with superb views of the Matterhorn.

-2 St. Moritz
+2. St. Moritz

 One of the world's oldest and most famous winter sports resorts, St. Moritz has twice hosted the Winter Olympics, in 1928 and 1948, and its Olympic ski-jump and slopes are frequently the site of world ski events.
 But St. Moritz is not just for experts and Olympians.
 Its more than 20 lifts carry skiers to terrain for all skill levels, and it's known for some of Switzerland's best intermediate terrain, with several very long intermediate runs.

-St. Moritz is known for its smart — and pricey - social life, but you'll find family-friendly accommodations here and a few minutes away in Silvaplana, where there's a gentle kid-friendly slope and a lift and cable car to the Corvatsch ski area.
-There are plenty more things to do in St. Moritz in the winter, including ice skating rinks, tobogganing, Nordic skiing, bobsledding, and kite skiing.
+St. Moritz is known for its smart — and pricey —- social life, but you'll find family-friendly accommodations here a few minutes away in Silvaplana, where there's a gentle, kid-friendly slope and a lift and cable car to the Corvatsch ski area.
+There are plenty more things to do in St. Moritz in the winter, including ice-skating rinks, tobogganing, Nordic skiing, bobsledding, and kite skiing.

-Grindelwald-First is a favorite of boarders for the freestyle superpipe by the Schreckfeld station and for off-piste freeriding.
+Grindelwald-First is a favorite of boarders for the freestyle superpipe by the Schreckfeld station and for off-piste free riding.
 One of Europe's longest gondola lifts carries skiers and boarders to dozens of kilometers of Alpine ski trails.
 At the edge of Mürren, with spectacular views, is the luxury Hotel Eiger, but the moderately priced Eiger Guesthouse is more convenient for those arriving in Mürren by train.